Skip to main content

-On the boards, I moderate Gender Issues, Pregnancy & Parenting, Sex Basics & Sexual Health as well as Abuse & Abusive Relationships.
+On the boards, I moderate Gender Issues, Sex Basics & Sexual Health as well as Abuse & Abusive Relationships.
 My big thing on the main site is blogging; I'm a lot better at writing candid blogs about personal situations that I run into.
 Periods and Pants, Don’t Be a Bystander: Abuse in the Public Eye, and Don’t Let Someone Choose For You: Protecting Your Reproductive Rights.
 I do behind the scenes work as well, adding links, fixing broken ones, finding resources, linking to informative threads on the boards, etc.

 How did you get your username?

 Jam Session was what I changed my Thoroughbred's registered name to.
 His racing name was "Crohn Of My Own", which just sounds ridiculous.
 I do dressage with him, and the first freestyle-to-music test we did was to a jazz song, aptly named "Jam Session #1".
 It fit very well.

 How long have you been active at Scarleteen?
 When did you start volunteering?

 I've been hanging around Scarleteen since the spring of 2004...and to be honest I can't remember when I became a volunteer.
 I think it somewhere around fall of 2005, maybe early 2006.